- Verdiepende minor

 Method of examination

 The minor has a written examination about the content of lectures and seminars.
-This will be a multiple choice exam and will account for 50% of the grading.
+This will account for 50% of the grading.

-In addition, the students are asked to choose a topic provided by the organizers for writing a report (max 5 A4) to be handed in at the end of the minor.
+In addition, the students are asked to choose a topic provided by the organizers for writing a research proposal (max 15 A4) to be handed in at the end of the minor.
 This will account for 25% of the grading.

 In the last week a plenary meeting will be organized in which the students will present their experiences they had in the lab abroad.
 This also includes a short (max 2A4) written report about their personal and scientific experience.
 Presentation and short report will be graded (25% of the total grade).